From the city streets to the brilliance of the wild — Nature is right at Tromsø’s doorstep…

 Number of participants: 1-4.

 Season: 1.
 June - 31.
-September.
+October.

 What to wear: Weather conditions in Tromsø can change rapidly so it’s advisable to bring extra layers for warmth and rain and wind protection.
 It is often windy at the treeless, rocky summit and there can be strong gusts.
 What starts out as a calm day can surprisingly lead to weather that requires extra layers.
 Proper footwear is also advisable.
 It’s best to wear shoes or boots that offer comfort and good traction on a hiking trail rather than those that look good on a city street!
 Sunblock and sunglasses are also a good idea.